dbharbin/gitlab-pyapi/README.md

-# Python Admin Scripts
+# Python GitLab Scripts

-This repo contains a number of python scripts designed to interface to gitlab.com back end directly.
+This repo contains a series of python scripts designed to interface to gitlab using the GitLab API.

 ## What you will need
 To use the python scripts or curl examples, here is what you need to have on hand: